Domestic Violence Resources

 Sexual Assault Counseling and Information Service (SACIS)

-Serving Coles & Cumberland counties, SACIS provides crisis and on-going services to victims of sexual assault, sexual abuse and sexual harassment.
+Serving Coles, Crawford, Cumberland, Edwards, Jasper, Richland, Wabash and southern Clark Counties in Illinois, SACIS provides crisis and on-going services to victims of sexual assault, sexual abuse and sexual harassment.
 Counseling services are also available to the victims’ significant others (parents/guardians, siblings, spouses, etc.).
 Services include individual and group counseling, medical and criminal justice advocacy, information and referral, institutional advocacy, public education and professional training.

 Rape, Abuse, and Incest National Network